Alisa Schwarzstein-Cairns "2012 Woman of the Year"

 PHOTO: Courtesy Simone Reddingius

-The eventually married her NSSA coach, the legendary Ian Cairns in 1996 and the couple are currently raising twin boys just blocks from her parents’ house in Laguna Beach.
-She gives back by coaching the Laguna Beach High School surf team as well as mentoring up-and-coming female surfers from Laguna, Taylor Pitz and Leah Pakpour, and is a current member of the Surfing America ISA Masters Team that won the team gold medal in 2011, and the team silver medal in July 2012.
+She eventually married her N.S.S.A. coach, the legendary Ian Cairns in 1996 and the couple are currently raising twin boys just blocks from her parents’ house in Laguna Beach.
+She gives back by coaching the Laguna Beach High School surf team as well as mentoring up-and-coming female surfers from Laguna.

 PHOTO: Tom Curren, Alisa and PT at the pre-induction party.
 Photo courtesy of Lew Harrison